zhangao0086/DKImagePickerController/README.md

 /// The maximum count of assets which the user will be able to select. public var maxSelectableCount = 999

+// The types of ALAssetsGroups to display in the picker public var assetGroupTypes: UInt32 = ALAssetsGroupAll

 /// The type of picker interface to be displayed by the controller. public var assetType = DKImagePickerControllerAssetType.allAssets